-An employee is to be paid a 'Field Bonus' for each hour that they work.
+This article will instruct you on how to automate a payment when an employee is to be paid a 'Field Bonus' for each hour that they work.

 Create an Ordinary Hours work type that maps to an Ordinary Hours pay category.
 If applicable, enable it for all employees (otherwise you can enable it for specific employees in their profile)

 To handle the field bonus, we'll add an allowance for each hour of 'Ordinary Hours' worked.

 Once your rules are set up, be sure to activate them.

-If you have any feedback or questions please contact us via email@example.com
+If you have any questions or feedback please let us know via firstname.lastname@example.org